Testing new-physics scenarios with the combined LHAASO and Carpet-3 fluence spectrum of GRB 221009A: axion-like particles and Lorentz-invariance violation

-0.5mm {\sl 5.3.
+0.5mm {\sl 5.4.
 Other constraints on and indications to ALPs.} The best-fit ALP parameters obtained in this work are consistent with those inferred in previous qualitative analyses of energetic photons from GRB~221009A \cite{ST-GRB-JETPL,ST-GRB-hostMF}, but they clearly favor the high-mass region of the part of the parameter space where strong photon–ALP mixing is expected.
 The best-fit coupling, $g_{a\gamma\gamma}$, agrees remarkably well with the value favored by the recent reanalysis of evolution of helium-burning stars in globular clusters \cite{ST-globularCl}.
 It lies close to the experimental upper limit from solar-axion searches with CAST \cite{CAST:2024} and complies with all laboratory constraints.
 However, it is in tension with the astrophysical bounds derived from polarization measurements of magnetized white dwarfs \cite{MWD-polarization}, which depend sensitively on assumptions about the magnetic-field structure in the vicinity of these stars.

 1mm \textbf{6.
 Conclusions.} The combined LHAASO and Carpet-3 observations enable the construction of the fluence spectrum of GRB~221009A over the energy range from $\sim0.1$~TeV to $\sim300$~TeV.
 We have fitted this spectrum under the assumptions of standard physics, Lorentz-invariance violation, and photon–ALP mixing.
-Our analysis shows that both LIV and ALP scenarios improve the description of the LHAASO and Carpet-3 data compared to standard absorption models, with ALP mixing providing a significantly better overall fit.
-The best-fit parameters in both cases, however, face tension with existing -- though partly model-dependent -- constraints.
-These results reinforce the need for new theoretical frameworks to explain the anomalous transparency of the Universe to very high-energy photons.
+Our analysis shows that\red, technically, \black both LIV and ALP scenarios improve the description of the LHAASO and Carpet-3 data compared to standard absorption models\red.
+However, \black ALP mixing provides \black a significantly better overall fit. \red Moreover, the best-fit parameter of LIV, $E_{\rm LIV, 2}$, favored by our analysis, as well as those of Refs.~\cite{Galanti:2022,Finke:2022LIV,Galanti:2025LIVandALP,Ofengeim:2025LIV}, is excluded by other observations.
+In particular, corresponding values of $E_{\rm LIV, 2}$ would imply that the very air shower detected by Carpet would start deeper in the atmosphere and develop in a non-standard way \cite{Satunin:2021constraints}.
+We note that $E_{\rm LIV,1}$ values from previous works \cite{Galanti:2022,Finke:2022LIV,Galanti:2025LIVandALP,Galanti:2025LIV,Song:2025LIV} are excluded from non-observation of vacuum birefringence \cite{Gotz:2013dwa}.
+The ALP best-fit parameters, in turn, \black face tension with model-dependent constraints \red from magnetic white dwarf polarization \cite{MWD-polarization}\black.
+These \red tensions \black reinforce the need for new theoretical frameworks to explain the anomalous transparency of the Universe to very high-energy photons.

 1mm \textbf{Acknowledgements.} This work was supported by the Russian Science Foundation, grant 22-12-00253-P. The authors made use of publicly available large language models to improve the style of some parts of the text of this paper.